live-wire/journal/README.md

 > "One day I will find the right words, and they will be simple." - Jack Kerouac

 ---
+`October 11, 2018`

+#### PyTorch is back
+	- When you have bias in the number of classes in your training data:
+		- Oversample smaller classes
+		- Use `WeightedRandomSampler`
+	- [Transfer Learning](http://cs231n.github.io/transfer-learning/) is the way to go most of the times.
+Don't always freeze the pretrained convnet when you have a lot of training data
+	- Always try to overfit a small dataset before scaling up. :boom:

+---
 `October 10, 2018`

 #### RepCount